START HERE

 314-405-0253

-Showers, clothing, and laundry.
-Lunch provided on days they are open.
+Showers, clothing, and laundry, meals, through their Bridge Program.
 Also, adult classes(GED, reading, computer access.)
 Hope Education classes include ACT prep and dyslexia tutoring.

 CENTER FOR YOUTH ON THE RISE